 Airline: Malaysia Airlines

-What to do during your stopover in Singapore?
+What to do in Singapore?

 - The Marina Bay Sands area will allow you have an beautiful view of the city from the bay.
 Take a selfie with the Merlion (an iconic landmark), admire the luxurious resort famous for having the longest high altitude pool in the world.
 Take a walk to the Garden by the Bay with its giant trees and huge greenhouses;